Skip to content

 Closing Statement Template (60 seconds)

 “In the military, I learned that leadership means service.
 It means sacrifice.
-It means showing up when things are hard, not just when they’re easy.
+Above all, it means showing up when things are hard, not just when they’re easy.

 [Opponent] has given you [YEARS] of [PARTISAN TALKING POINTS / BROKEN PROMISES / SAME OLD POLITICS].
-I’m offering something different: [3 COMMITMENTS WITH NUMBERS — cut costs by X / create Y jobs / fix Z in W months].
+In contrast, I’m offering something different: [3 COMMITMENTS WITH NUMBERS: cut costs by X / create Y jobs / fix Z in W months].

-I’ve proven I can serve under pressure.
-I’ve proven I can lead.
-I’ve proven I put mission before politics.
+I’ve shown I can serve under pressure.
+I’ve shown I can lead.
+Most importantly, I’ve shown I put mission before politics.
 That’s what I’ll bring to [CONGRESS/STATE HOUSE].

 I’m asking for your vote because [DISTRICT/STATE] deserves leaders who’ve earned the right to serve.
 Thank you.”

-Veteran candidates get more media coverage than non-veterans — if you pitch the right stories.
-Local media especially loves veteran angles.
+Veteran candidates often get more media coverage than non-veterans, if you pitch the right stories.
+In particular, local media responds well to veteran angles.

 Angle: “[Local Veteran] Returns Home to Serve Community That Supported Them”

-Hook: Personal story (grew up here, deployed, came back, saw problems).
-Include specific local details and how service connects to community issues.
+Hook: Tell a personal story (grew up here, deployed, came back, saw problems).
+Include specific local details and explain how service connects to community issues.

 Angle: “Veteran Challenges Incumbent on [Hot Local Issue]”

-Hook: Visual contrast — you at [VA HOSPITAL / INFRASTRUCTURE PROJECT / LOCAL BUSINESS] vs. opponent at fundraiser.
-Service gives you credibility to criticize.
+Hook: Create visual contrast: you at [VA HOSPITAL / INFRASTRUCTURE PROJECT / LOCAL BUSINESS] versus opponent at fundraiser.
+Your service gives you standing to criticize.

 Angle: “From [War Zone] to [State House]”

-Hook: Storytelling format.
-Your journey from service to politics.
-Why you’re running NOW.
-What you learned in uniform that translates to office.
+Hook: Use storytelling format to share your journey from service to politics.
+Explain why you’re running NOW and what you learned in uniform that translates to office.

-Every template on this page is based on real campaigns that outperformed expectations.
-Ruben Gallego used these frameworks to win Trump’s Arizona by 8 points.
-The 2018 Blue Wave veterans used these messages to flip 41 Republican seats.
-Your campaign can too.
+The templates on this page reflect patterns from campaigns that outperformed expectations.
+For example, Ruben Gallego used similar frameworks to win in Trump’s Arizona by 8 points.
+Similarly, the 2018 veteran candidates used comparable approaches to help flip 41 Republican seats.

-This isn’t theory.
-This is the playbook.
-Copy these templates.
-Customize them for your race.
-Deploy them everywhere — stump speeches, ads, debates, social media, press releases.
+These aren’t theoretical concepts.
+They’re adaptable frameworks.
+Customize them for your race and deploy them across stump speeches, ads, debates, social media, and press releases.

-Want to dive deeper into why these messages work?
-Read the full Warrior Democrat strategy or explore the proven election results that validate this approach.
-Ready to see the psychological research behind veteran candidate advantage?
-Check out Why It Works.
+Want to understand why these approaches work?
+Read the full Warrior Democrat strategy or explore election results that demonstrate this approach.
+For the psychological research behind veteran candidate advantage, see Why It Works.
 Or return to our homepage to see the complete Warrior Democrat advantage.